openid/fapi/FAPI_2_0_Attacker_Model.md

 In detail:

-  * For authentication: The FAPI 2.0 Security Profile shall aim to ensure that **no attacker is able to force a user to be logged in under the identity of the attacker.**
+  * For authentication: The FAPI 2.0 Security Profile aims to ensure that **no attacker is able to force a user to be logged in under the identity of the attacker.**
-  * For authorization: The FAPI 2.0 Security Profile shall aim to ensure that **no attacker is able to force a user to use resources of the attacker.**
+  * For authorization: The FAPI 2.0 Security Profile aims to ensure that **no attacker is able to force a user to use resources of the attacker.**

 # Attacker Model